Actively Recruiting

 You may qualify if you...

-- Subjects who have had sleeve gastrectomy
+- Have had sleeve gastrectomy surgery

 - Willing to provide informed consent

-- Agree to all study procedures and assessments.
+- Agree to all study procedures and assessments

 You will not qualify if you...

-- Weight greater than 450 lbs
+- Weigh more than 450 pounds

 - Regular use of growth hormones, oral steroids, or prescription osteoporosis medications

-- Known allergies to bisphosphonates
+- Known allergy to bisphosphonate medications

-- Unstable gastric reflux requiring two or more additional doses per month of anti-reflux medication
+- Unstable gastric reflux requiring two or more additional doses of anti-reflux medication per month

-- Current participation in other research study
+- Currently participating in another research study

 - Unable to provide own transportation to study visits

-- Unable to position on scanner independently
+- Unable to position independently on scanner

 AI-Screening